Basketwork furniture making

 - Jonathan Coate, P H Coate & Son Ltd – was taught by and inherited tools from Albert (Alby) Champion, born around 1900.
 Coates employ two Polish trainees making both baskets and basketwork furniture.

-- Jonah, trainee at PH Coate & Son Ltd – currently being training by Jonathan Coate
+- Jonah, trainee at PH Coate & Son Ltd – currently being training by Jonathan Coate.
+Tools were created for Jonah by blacksmith Dave Budd thanks to a grant provided by the HCA.

 Terry Ashford worked for Coates but has now retired.
 Many of the old basketwork furniture companies centred around Bridgwater and North Petherton in Somerset, such as Slocombes, have long since ceased trading.